boldlink/support-scripts/scripts/docker-terraform-vars/dockerfile_variables_validate/README.md

 # Environment Variables Validation Script

+This script is designed to validate environment variables of terraform ECS code by using the `Dockerfile` as the reference.

+Developers ofter struggle to ensure that all environment variables defined in a Dockerfile are used in the Terraform files.

-The Environment Variables Validation script is a robust way designed to validate environment variables.
-It cross-verifies variables defined in a Dockerfile against those used in Terraform files.
+This script is designed to solve this problem by validating the environment variables defined in a Dockerfile against those used in Terraform files.

 Additionally, it also provides an exception mechanism through an `--exclude` argument, where variables that are defined in the Dockerfile but not required during deployment can be listed.

+**NOTE:** It only validates environment variables defined in the Dockerfile with `ENV` and not those defined in the Terraform files.

 This validation script plays a crucial role in ensuring the integrity and consistency of environment variables throughout the application lifecycle.

+## Ideal Use Case

+This validation ideally will be implemented as a step in a CI/CD pipeline, where it will be executed before the deployment of the application, see example [here](./examples/github_actions/validate_env_vars.yml).

 If any discrepancies or missing variables are detected, the script will immediately trigger a workflow failure, prompting for necessary corrections.

-The underlying mechanism for execution is Python 3.11.
+## Requirements

+* Python 3.11 or higher.

 ## Prerequisites and Assumptions

 For the successful execution of this script, the following conditions must be met:

 - **Common Dockerfile**: There should be a common Dockerfile located at a specific location.
 This location should be provided when running the workflow as **`DOCKERFILE_PATH`**.